Introduction: Making Quick & Easy Work Tables

 The legs were built of multiple individual boards in order to add strength and support the lower shelf.
 The photos show the details of how these went together.
 These were put together using glue as well as screws installed into pre-drilled holes.

 If you don't have a set of tapered countersinking bits, you need some.
-This is the set I have.

 Note that the back, inner boards have notches to allow them to fit around the skirt structure; these notches were cut using a band saw.

 The lower shelf was added next and screwed from the bottom side into the existing leg pieces.